Healthcare for All

 Every American should have high-quality healthcare, be able to see a doctor, and be able to afford prescriptions--no matter if they’re rich or poor, young or old, or have pre-existing conditions or not.
 We should not only improve the existing model--we have to move to a Medicare-for-all style system.

 In the short-term, we have to shore up the ACA by reinstating the individual mandate and the subsidies.
+Introducing a public option - like Senator Merkley and Murphy's Choose Medicare Act - would introduce a new Medicare plan on every single state and federal exchange, available to employers and individuals.
 Longer term, our nation should move to a Medicare-for-all model of healthcare coverage.

 This could solve a host of issues for our country, including getting our uninsured folks healthcare and getting our veterans who do not live near a VA access to coverage.

 And it frees up employers from having to negotiate with insurance companies year after year and having the administrative, internal expenses of offering healthcare to employees.

 I was a 17-year old runaway who depended on Medicaid for prenatal care.
 I can speak to this issue first-hand.